 Thu, Sep 14, from 6-8pm

-Alain Willaume’s unusual photos evoke a ghostly undercurrent in our everyday lives.
-In depicting the likes of lone and meditative figures in barren landscapes and dusty roads, he highlights the fractures in the places we call home.
-Working outside of the mainstream and the traditions of documentary photography, Willaume creates an arresting personal cartography of engaged metaphors and enigmatic imagery.
-His haunting body of work evokes the lurking violence and vulnerability in the world as well as the human beings who inhabit it.
-This immersive installation designed by François Hébel for the artist’s US debut invites new perspectives into Willaume’s global body of work.
+French photographer Alain Willaume makes his US debut with an immersive installation of his haunting work.
+Willaume works outside the traditions of documentary photography to create unusual photos that evoke a ghostly undercurrent in our everyday lives.
+Depicting meditative figures in barren landscapes and dusty roads, he highlights fractures in the places we call home.
+His enigmatic images tell of the violence and vulnerability in the world and the human beings who inhabit in it.
+This immersive installation designed by François Hébel for the FIAF Gallery invites new perspectives into Willaume’s global body of work.

 This is the sixth exhibition of the French Protocol series in the FIAF Gallery, curated by François Hébel.